Dorset Island: History

 In 1913, a trading post was established on the island by the Hudson's Bay Company.
 A Roman Catholic mission was located on Dorset Island during the period of 1938 to 1960.

 The first discovery of the remains of Dorset culture was on Dorset Island.
 An ancient Paleo-Eskimo people, they flourished in this area for about 2,000 years, during the period of 1000 BC through 1100 AD.
 Present-day Dorset Islanders, Inuit who descend from the later Thule culture, refer to Dorset culture people as Tuniit in their legends.

 In 1947, the Nascopie, a Hudson's Bay Company supply ship was wrecked on the island.
 Some of the ship was salvaged by Inuit for building supplies.

 Community

-Across from Mallik Island, on the northern side of Dorset Island is located the Inuit hamlet of Kinngait (formerly Cape Dorset).
+Across from Mallik Island, on the northern side of Dorset Island is the Inuit hamlet of Kinngait (formerly Cape Dorset).
 It is the only community on the island and is home to 1,396 people.
 It is approximately 7.2 mi north of the mountain cape bearing the same name.
 Because the people of this community are known for their artisanship, including drawing, printmaking, and carving, the community of Kinngait is commonly referred to as the "Inuit art capital".